Skylarks Learning

 Return to top of page

-The course builds upon the content of Essay Skills and each week the students begin by thinking through key features of quality writing from Zinsser’s guide.
-We then review a Victorian poem together; students take it in turns to lead their class through prompts on themes, language and structure.
+The Art of Fiction builds upon the content of Essay Skills, and the course begins by thinking through key features of quality writing from Zinsser’s guide.
+We will review Victorian poetry together; students will take it in turns to lead their class through prompts on themes, language and structure.
 This will be followed by a teaching slot to explore various creative techniques used by fiction writers.
 Through considering a wide variety of extracts and examples on topics such as narrative structure, character development and diction, students will be encouraged to grow in their understanding of analysis techniques as well as improving their own writing style.

 Reading List